iterative/dvc.org/content/docs/user-guide/data-management/track-sync-version.md

 <admon type="tip">

 Another neat feature of some DVC commands is the `--rev` ([revision]) option.
-This lets you specify a version of the project from where to perform the operation.
+This lets you specify a version of the project to operate from.
 For example, `dvc import --rev a17b8fd` can import data associated with the source project commit `a17b8fd`.
 Other commands with `--rev`: `dvc gc`, `dvc list`, etc.

 </admon>